-Ubuntu was conceived in 2004 by Mark Shuttleworth, a successful South African entrepreneur, and his company Canonical.
+Ubuntu was conceived in 2004 by Mark Shuttleworth, a successful South African entrepeneur, and his company Canonical.
 Shuttleworth recognized the power of Linux and open source, but was also aware of weaknesses that prevented mainstream use.

-Shuttleworth set out with clear intentions to address these weaknesses and create a system that was easy to use, completely free (see Chapter 10: Learning more about Linux for the definition of "free"), and could compete with other mainstream operating systems.
+Shuttleworth set out with clear intentions to address these weaknesses and create a system that was easy to use, completely free, and could compete with other mainstream operating systems.
 With the Debian operating system as a code base, Shuttleworth began to build Ubuntu.
-Using his own funds at first, installation CDs were pressed and shipped worldwide at no cost to the end user.
-Ubuntu spread quickly and the size of the community rapidly increased, and it soon rose to become the most popular Debian-based Linux distribution.
+Using his own funds, installation CD's were freely pressed and shipped worldwide at no cost to the end user.
+Ubuntu spread quickly and the size of the community rapidly increased, and it soon rose to become the most popular Linux distribution.

-Now with more people working on the project than ever before, Ubuntu has seen continual improvement to its core features and hardware support, and has also gained the attention of large organizations worldwide.
-For example in 2007, Dell began a collaboration with Canonical to sell computers with Ubuntu pre-installed.
-Additionally in 2005, the French Police began to transition their entire computer infrastructure to variant of Ubuntu that suits their needs; a process which has reportedly saved them "millions of Euro" in Windows licensing fees.
+Now with more people working on the project than ever before, Ubuntu has seen continual improvement to it's core features and hardware support, and has also gained the attention of large organizations worldwide.
+For example in (year???), Dell began a collaboration with Canonical to sell computers with Ubuntu pre-installed.
+Additionally in 2005, the French Police began to transition their entire computer system to Ubuntu, a process which has reportedly saved them millions of Euro in Windows licensing fees.